“Me a pop-off? Aw, that’s bunk.” -- Mickey Harris, Boston Post, May 20, 1941

 Harris pitched Games Two and Six, losing to St. Louis lefty Harry Brecheen in both games.
 Although the final score in Game Two was 3-0, Harris himself was responsible for only one of the runs.
-Mickey bore more responsibility in Game Six, handing over three of the four Cardinal runs in the third inning.
+Mickey bore more responsibility in Game Six, the Red Sox losing 4-1, handing over three Cardinal runs in the third inning.
 The real culprit in both losses was a Boston lineup unable to push across any runs.

 In addition to being his best season, 1946 would turn out to be the only season in which Harris would win 10 games or more.
 The two closing World Series losses marked the beginning of the end for Harris’s career.
 In 1947 his playing time was limited to 52 innings as the result of arm troubles that Harris claimed originated during a spring training start against the Cincinnati Reds.16 In 1948, Harris threw 113 2/3 innings but managed only a 7-10 record.
 A healthier Harris started the 1949 campaign, but after posting only two wins in 37 2/3 innings for Joe McCarthy’s Red Sox, he and outfielder Sam Mele were shipped to the Washington Senators for right-hander Walt Masterson.